 Smith, an animator at Walt Disney Studios, started drawing rough sketches of frames on different bits of paper, then stuck them up on a wall to communicate a sequence of events.
 Since then, plenty of people have adopted this approach in different industries – including Jake Knapp, a design bigwig who pioneered the Design Sprint at Google.

 A storyboard is a great way to tell user stories.
-When done well, it gives your team members a clearer picture of a user's emotional state, helping with prototyping solutions to issues in the user journey – especially for mobile apps.
+When done well, it gives your team members a clearer picture of a user's emotional state, helping with prototyping solutions to issues in the user journey – especially for mobile app design.

 These bullet points explain why it's the perfect partner for design concepts.